pmerg/ExtractPGN/README.md

   <img src='https://shop.chessbase.com/en/pics/bp_7853'>
 </p>

-This is **expensive** and it only works for Windows.
+It is **very expensive** and it only works for Windows.
 Furthermore, the database is in the Chessbase format, you will need the Chessbase software to load the games.

 This project provides your a workflow to build your own mega database in the PGN format.
 The workflow allows you to download new games from the Internet.
 Your database will be fresh and modern.